noahkw/acmetk/docs/development.rst

 AcmeBroker/AcmeProxy Tests
 --------------------------

-Tests the integration of the :class:`~acme_broker.server.AcmeBroker`/:class:`~acme_broker.server.AcmeProxy` against two certificate authorities, namely a local :class:`~acme_broker.server.AcmeCA` instance and `Let's Encrypt staging <https://letsencrypt.org/docs/staging-environment/>`_.
+Tests the integration of the :class:`~acmetk.server.AcmeBroker`/:class:`~acmetk.server.AcmeProxy` against two certificate authorities, namely a local :class:`~acmetk.server.AcmeCA` instance and `Let's Encrypt staging <https://letsencrypt.org/docs/staging-environment/>`_.
 The integration with the various clients is tested at the same time.
 There is one caveat: The :class:`TestBrokerLE`/:class:`TestProxyLE` subclasses, meaning those that test against